thomasweng15/E.V.E./README.md

-VOICE
+Jarvis
 =====

-The beginnings of a Jarvis.
+The beginnings of a Jarvis computer.

-Currently can play a wav file given a directory.
+Jarvis will receive vocal or textual questions and return relevant web results accompanied by speech.

-Baby Steps:
+Based on Pi-Voice by Rob McCann.

-1. convert text into .wav file using google text-to-speech
+Currently able to say a line of text that is hardcoded into the program.

-2. play .wav file created by google tts
+Next Steps:
-3. store .wav file converted from text in tmp and play it from there
+1. ensure that tmp files are deleted
-4. take standard input as the text for conversion
+2. implement speech to text